Medical abortion: Access to medical abortion

 Both drugs – mifepristone and misoprostol – are no longer covered by drug patents, and hence are available as generic drugs.

 While the legality of abortion varies by country, and access may be difficult even in countries where it is legal, some non-profits have provided medical abortion pills to women on a boat in international waters (Women on Waves) or via shipment of pills directly to the patient.(Women on Web and Aid Access).

 Telehealth access

 Telehealth includes access to medical services that the person can perform at home, without in-person visits to clinic or provider offices.
 People who have used telehealth report being satisfied with the access it provides to abortion services.
 However, those who might need the service the most (those who are incarcerated, unhoused, or live on low income) are often inhibited from accessing it.
-Public information on telehealth options is available on line.
+Public information on telehealth options in the United States of America is available on line.
 Some populations cannot directly access telehealth services but there are non-traditional means for people to obtain the medications through third party outlets.